fbpx

 Alpine strawberry plants also put up with a certain amount of neglect.
 I am frequently away for 7-day stretches and can’t water my plants.
 The strawberries don’t seem to mind the mini droughts at all.
 I am convinced that my neglect is good for them.
 Ever notice that strawberries that have been watered a lot taste, well, watery?

-Another excellent characteristic of Alpine Strawberries – Fragaria vesca is that they will provide fruit and are considered in season from June-September.
+Another excellent characteristic of Alpine Strawberries – Fragaria vesca is that they will provide fruit and are considered in season from June to September.
 They will also bear fruit in their first year.
 And, as mentioned above, they will not send out excessive amounts of runners.
 This is not a common characteristic of many garden strawberries!

 Alpine strawberry varieties

 There are several popular varieties of Alpine Strawberries available for gardeners to grow.
 Some are red with a white inside, while others are yellow with a white inside.
-Here are some of the most popular Alpine Strawberry varieties:
+Here are some of the most popular varieties of alpine strawberry plants:

 • Mignonette Alpine Strawberry